Meet A Manatee: Lesley

 She proves the resiliency of manatees despite the odds against them

 Updated September 20, 2022

 Lesley was first identified in 2014 at Blue Spring State Park, located in Orange City, Florida.
 Thought to be five years old at the time, she had light scars from a boat collision and was identified mainly by a white skeg scar on her right flank and six gray propeller wounds.
 Lesley also had a natural bump in the middle of her tail.
 She was accompanied by her first calf, named Lennox.
 Originally thought to be male, Lennox turned out to be female and now has calves of her own.

 Lesley the manatee was named for Lesley Argiri, a former high school biology teacher from Harrison Township in Michigan, who started the Save the Manatee 5K race in 2003 to raise funds for manatee protection efforts.
 What began as a small race with a few hundred people has grown to an annual event that now includes a Virtual 5K with thousands of participants from around the world.

-If you visit Blue Spring State Park in the winter or watch the webcams at ManaTV.org, you might see Lesley.
-You can also learn more about the Manatee 5K and sign up to join the savethemanatee5K.com.
+You can also learn more about the Manatee 5K and sign up to join by visiting savethemanatee5K.com.
 The race is open to participants all around the world.
 You can run, walk, bike, hike, kayak, swim, ride horseback, or choose any activity wherever and whenever you want.
 Join us!